cysouw/diathesis/text/c09_zuInfinitive.md

 - ^* Ich habe gesehen, wie er scheint ihm ein Buch zu geben.
 :::

+A special characteristic of this construction is that an additional dative experiencer can sometimes be added [@next a].
+Very sparingly *erscheinen* instead of *scheinen* is used with a *zu-Infinitive* [@next b].
+The light verb *erscheinen* is much more commonly attested with a participle (see [@sec:participles-scheinen-intransitive]).

 ::: ex
-- Das Kind schläft.
-- Das Kind scheint zu schlafen.
 - Das Kind scheint mir zu schlafen.
+- Viele von ihnen hatten während des Vorwahlkampfs Hillary Clinton unterstützt, weil ihnen die Vorstellung eines schwarzen Präsidenten einfach zu kühn, zu vermessen erschien.^[~~DWDS~~: Die Zeit, 06.11.2008, Nr.
+46.]
 :::

-### *drohen/versprechen + zu-Infinitiv* Direct evidence {#sec:zuinfinitive-drohen}
+### *drohen/versprechen + zu-Infinitiv* Direct evidence (*Wertungsevidenz*) {#sec:zuinfinitive-drohen}

 A detailed discussion of *drohen* and *versprechen* is presented by Diewald & Smirnova [-@diewald2010: 191-217].
-Basically, when used with a *zu-Infinitiv*, both verbs have a speech-act usage [@next], meaning 'to threaten' and 'to promise', respectively, as well as a grammaticalised light-verb usage with an evidential meaning [@nnext].
-There is a very strong tendency that the speech-act uses are non-coherent, while evidential uses are coherent [@reis2005: 136-140].
+Basically, when used with a *zu-Infinitiv*, both verbs can either have a speech-act usage [@next], meaning 'to threaten' and 'to promise', respectively, or they can have a grammaticalised light-verb usage with an evidential meaning [@nnext].
+There is a very strong tendency that the speech-act usage is syntactically non-coherent, while evidential usage is coherent [@reis2005: 136-140].

 ::: ex
-Speech-act usage
+Speech-act usage (non-coherent)

 - Er hatte dem Konzern gedroht, Lebensmittel zu vergiften.^[~~DWDS~~: Die Zeit, 14.10.2015 (online).]
 - Er hat versprochen, Marihuana zu legalisieren.^[~~DWDS~~: Die Zeit, 05.05.2016 (online).]
 :::

 ::: ex
-Evidential usage
+Evidential usage (coherent)

 - Das führt zu einem Problem, das Johanna Knüppel in den Wahnsinn zu treiben droht.^[~~DWDS~~: Die Zeit, 08.12.2017, Nr.
 51.]
 - Die Pfänder hinter den Papieren waren Immobilien, deren Wert ständig weiter zu steigen versprach.^[~~DWDS~~: Die Zeit, 15.08.2017 (online).]
 :::

-Diewald & Smirnova [-@diewald2010: 191-217] analyse the coherent light-verb usage of *drohen* and *versprechen* as marking a ~~direct evidential~~, i.e. the speaker of the utterance has direct perceptual evidence for the proposition [@next].
+Diewald & Smirnova [-@diewald2010: 191-217] analyse the coherent light-verb usage of *drohen* and *versprechen* as marking a direct evidential, i.e. the speaker of the utterance has first-hand evidence for the proposition [@next].
 There are various differences between *drohen* and *versprechen*.
 First, drohen is very frequent in its evidential coherent reading (80%), while versprechen (10%) is not [@diewald2010: 214].
 Second, *drohen* can be used with animate/human subjects, while *versprechen* is restricted to inanimate subjects.
-Third, *drohen* implies a negative evaluation from the speaker's point of view, while *versprechen* implies a positive evaluation.
-Finally, *drohen* does not have strong restrictions as to which verbs can be used as infinitive.
+Third, *drohen* does not have strong restrictions as to which verbs can be used as infinitive.
 The verbs are typically non-agentive but possibly intentional [@diewald2010: 197-199].
 In contrast, *versprechen* only allows for a restricted set of verbs that do not express agency [@diewald2010: 212].
+Finally, *drohen* implies a negative evaluation from the speaker's point of view, while *versprechen* implies a positive evaluation.
+Because of this evaluation I propose to use the German name ~~Wertungsevidenz~~ for this construction.

 ::: ex
 Evidential interpretation of light-verb usage